Sarin

 Sarin (NATO designation GB short for G-series, B) is an extremely toxic organophosphorus compound that has been often used as a chemical weapon due to its extreme potency as a nerve agent.

 Sarin is a volatile, colorless and odorless liquid.
 Exposure can be lethal even at very low concentrations, and death can occur within one to ten minutes after direct inhalation of a lethal dose due to suffocation from respiratory paralysis, unless antidotes are quickly administered.
-People who absorb a non-lethal dose and do not receive immediate medical treatment may suffer permanent neurological damage.
+Those who absorb a non-lethal dose and do not receive immediate medical treatment may still suffer permanent neurological damage.

 Sarin is widely considered a weapon of mass destruction.
 Production and stockpiling of sarin was outlawed as of April 1997 by the Chemical Weapons Convention of 1993, and it is classified as a Schedule 1 substance.